To give real service, you must add something which cannot be bought or measured with money, and that is sincerity and integrity-Douglas Adams.

-A while ago, I went to pay a phone bill.
+Some time ago, I went to pay a phone bill.

-Even more disconcerting, I soon realized that I was the ONLY one taking issue with her behavior- the other persons queuing in stony silence, seemingly resigned to their collective fates...
+Even more disconcerting, I soon realized I was the ONLY person taking issue with this behavior-everyone else queuing in stony silence, seemingly resigned to their collective fates...

-In most instances, the stock response to these episodes of ‘customer disservice’ is that ‘they need to be trained’- almost as if this ‘Training’ will somehow transform them into responsible, caring human beings.
+In most instances, the stock response to these episodes of "customer disservice" is that "They need to be trained"- almost as if this ‘Training’ will somehow transform poor behaviors/bad employees into responsible, caring human beings.

-To be honest, while training is supposed to change behavior, and much money and time is usually invested with this as the goal, it often fails at achieving this objective.
+While training is supposed to change behavior, and much money and time is usually invested with this as the goal, it often fails at achieving this objective.

-While there are many variables that can and do contribute to this shortfall, 3 major issues
+While there are many variables that can and do contribute to this shortfall, 3 major issues emerge.

-1. Training is conducted in a ‘Controlled Environment’
+1. Training is conducted in a ‘Controlled Environment’.

 The ‘finished product’- the trained person will now have to replicate these newly

-acquired abilities, skills and knowledge in an operational environment, where other
+acquired abilities, skills, and knowledge in an operational environment, where other

 issues -noise, organizational culture, and the behavior of others including members